 Do you have to go to the hospital to get your wisdom teeth out?

-It is uncommon to require general anesthesia.
-Your wisdom tooth will be extracted at the hospital if necessary, but you should be able to return home the same day.
+It is uncommon to require general anaesthesia.
+Your wisdom tooth will be extracted at the hospital, if necessary, but you should be able to return home the same day.

 What can you not do after wisdom teeth removal?